Chaeold/ly-artix/readme.md

 sudo make run
 ```

-Then, install Ly and the systemd service file
+Then, install Ly and the runit service file
 ```
 sudo make install
 ```